Your Shipping Quote: A Break Down of All Sea Freight Costs

 Export handling fee

-This is also known as a handling and documentation fee.
+This is the fee for arranging the export, also known as a handling and documentation fee.
 At the port of origin, a freight forwarder will need to complete an export declaration on behalf of the shipper.
 Once complete, an entry will be placed with customs authorities, who will then approve the goods for export.

 VGM or SOLAS Fee